 How should ritonavir be stored?

-- Store ritonavir tablets and oral solution at room temperature, 68°F to 77°F (20°C to 25°C).
+- Store ritonavir oral solution at room temperature, 68°F to 77°F (20°C to 25°C).

 Where can I find more information about ritonavir?